Lucy (2014 film): Plot

 With the help of Del Rio, Lucy is able to recover the rest of the drugs.
 Meeting Norman and his colleagues, she agrees to share with them everything she knows.
 In the professor's lab, Lucy discusses the nature of time and life and how people's humanity distorts their perceptions.
 At her urging, she is intravenously injected with the contents of all three remaining bags of CPH4.

-As Lucy's brain capacity begins to rapidly increase, her body changes into a black substance that begins spreading over computers and other electronic devices in the lab, combining with them and transforming into a single supercomputer.
+As Lucy's brain capacity begins to rapidly increase, her body changes into a black substance that begins spreading over computers and other electronic devices in the laboratory, combining with them and transforming into a single supercomputer.
 She mentally begins a journey through spacetime into the past, eventually reaching the oldest discovered ancestor of mankind, Lucy.
 She shares a quiet moment with Lucy and the two touch fingertips, before she goes all the way to the beginning of time and witnesses the Big Bang.
-Meanwhile, Jang enters the lab and points a gun at Lucy, whose body has reformed.
-He shoots at her head, but by that point Lucy has reached 100% of her brain capacity and promptly vanishes, moving into the spacetime continuum.
+Meanwhile, Jang enters the laboratory and points a gun at Lucy, whose body has reformed.
+He shoots at her head, but by that point Lucy has reached 100% of her brain capacity and promptly vanishes, moving into the space-time continuum.
 Only her clothes and the black supercomputer are left behind.

 Del Rio enters and fatally shoots Jang.
-Norman takes a black flash drive offered by the supercomputer, after which it too disintegrates.
+Norman takes a black flash drive offered by the supercomputer, after which it, too, disintegrates.
 Del Rio asks Norman where Lucy is, immediately after which Del Rio's cell phone sounds and he sees a text message: "I am everywhere."
 Lucy's voice is heard stating "Life was given to us a billion years ago.
 Now you know what to do with it."